 10. Organic Bacillus Thuringiensis Spray

-Bacillus Thuringiensis (Bt) is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and certain other insects.
+Bacillus Thuringiensis (Bt) is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and other insects.

-Alternatively, for a ready-made solution, Monterey Bt caterpillar killer spray and/or Bonide Thuricide are available for purchase.
+Alternatively, you can buy Monterey Bt caterpillar killer spray and/or Bonide Thuricide.
+They are ready-made solutions.
 Follow the instructions on the bottle.

 11. Molasses